Intuitive Surgical Stock Is Estimated To Be Modestly Overvalued

 Companies with poor financial strength offer investors a high risk of permanent capital loss.
 To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
 Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
 Intuitive Surgical has a cash-to-debt ratio of 10000.00, which which ranks better than 100% of the companies in the industry of Medical Devices & Instruments.
 The overall financial strength of Intuitive Surgical is 9 out of 10, which indicates that the financial strength of Intuitive Surgical is strong.
 This is the debt and cash of Intuitive Surgical over the past years:

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Intuitive Surgical has been profitable 10 years over the past 10 years.
-During the past 12 months, the company had revenues of $4.4 billion and earnings of $8.81 a share.
-Its operating margin of 24.09% better than 87% of the companies in the industry of Medical Devices & Instruments.
-Overall, GuruFocus ranks Intuitive Surgical's profitability as strong.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
+Intuitive Surgical has been profitable 10 over the past 10 years.
+Over the past twelve months, the company had a revenue of $4.4 billion and earnings of $8.81 a share.
+Its operating margin is 24.09%, which ranks better than 87% of the companies in the industry of Medical Devices & Instruments.
+Overall, GuruFocus ranks the profitability of Intuitive Surgical at 9 out of 10, which indicates strong profitability.
 This is the revenue and net income of Intuitive Surgical over the past years: